neicnordic/neic.no/training/travel-grant.md

 You are welcome to contact the NeIC training programme manager, Anne-Marie Bach directly for more information. https://neic.no/people/anne-marie-bach/

 ### How to apply
-Please use and fill in the mandatory application form at https://neic.no/training/travel-grant.
+Please use and fill in the mandatory application form at https://wiki.neic.no/wiki/File:TRAVEL_GRANT_APPLICATION.pdf

 ### Submission process
 Please email and submit your application by use of the mandatory form including scanned documents and duly signed signatures to ratatosk-application@neic.no

-### Application